matdave/wakatime-modx/README.md

 ## Usage

 After installation and configuration, your time will be tracked automatically.
-You can view your tracked time on the Wakatime website.
+You can view your tracked time on the WakaTime website.